 For streams, everything upstream ends up downstream.
 Within a watershed, well-connected networks of tributaries catch precipitation in a watershed or catchment basin.
 They zig-zag all the way to a main body of water like a river or lake.

 Wetlands are depressions on the land surface usually characteristic of specific vegetation.
 These types of habitats lay the foundation for biological diversity and resilient ecosystems.

 Salt (Non-Drinkable) vs Freshwater (Drinkable)

-About 97.2% is not suitable for drinking because it has salt in it.
-If we sum up all the sources of freshwater.
-About 2.8% of water on Earth is freshwater.
+If you compare salt water vs freshwater, about 97.2% is not suitable for drinking because it has salt in it.
+If we sum up all the sources of freshwater, about 2.8% of water on Earth is freshwater.

 Of that 2.8%, 99% of freshwater sources is either from glaciers or in an aquifer contained as groundwater.
 Just a minuscule amount (1%) are in freshwater lakes, streams and in the atmosphere.

 Glaciers store approximately 3/4 of Earth’s freshwater.
 This makes glaciers the largest reservoir of freshwater on Earth.

 Finally, groundwater is the second largest reservoir of freshwater on Earth.
 Groundwater varies on location.
 Fresh groundwater makes up about 45% of water in the ground.
 Whereas saline groundwater is about 55%.